 Discover the secrets to writing powerful emails your colleagues will read and answer by crafting your message and delivery.
 In this short course, author and business writing professor Judy Steiner-Williams shows you how to write emails for maximum readability and impact.
 Discover how to craft a compelling opening, how to message the right people at the right time, and how to leverage etiquette to use email as one of many communications tools.

-Hello, and welcome to writing email.
-I'm Judy and I look forward to helping you use email effectively and efficiently.
-In this course you will learn to craft emails that will get read.
-All the way from the subject line to the attachments.
+- [Voiceover] Hello, and welcome to Writing Email.
+I'm Judy, and I look forward to helping you use email effectively and efficiently.
+In this course, you will learn to craft emails that will get read, all the way from the subject line to the attachment.
 We'll examine five tips related to understanding when and how to use email.
-Then we'll delve more deeply into each as we focus on crafting personalized email messages that will leave a good impression on the receiver.
-Finally, email etiquette will be examined including copying and forwarding.
+Then, we'll delve more deeply into each, as we focus on crafting personalized email messages that will leave a good impression on the receiver.
+Finally, email etiquette will be examined, including copying and forwarding.

 And even when not to use email.
 I'm excited to share with you these tips for using email as a communication tool.
-Let's begin looking at the most commonly used business communication channel, email.
+Let's begin looking at the most commonly-used business communication channel, email.

 Mac OS X El Capitan Tips and Tricks22,405 Views

 Excel 2013 Essential Training6,242,092 Views